A 4 Step Guide Through the UX Design Process

-Use Iterative Testing To Validate Your Designs
+Step 3: Use Iterative Testing To Validate Your Designs

-Turn Your Designs Into a Working Product
+Step 4: Turning Your Designs Into a Working Product

 Part of our UX deliverables here at December Labs is a UI kit.
 This kit contains all the specifications about the user interface elements.
 Many developer questions can be answered by referring to the UI kit as the UI is being built.